JonasWIP/supanexttemplate/README.md

 - Test Frameworks für Back und Frontend
 - Darkmode Tailwind CSS
 - Guide on creating new features and components etc.
-- Build pipelines for deployment via git
 - Update this Readme with all the features and how to use them

 - Module hinzufügbar wie Zahlungsdienstleister, Three.js

-- Template for issues and pull requests
 - Metadata for SEO
 - Update this Readme with all the features and how to use them